 SRINAGAR: Cold wave conditions continued in the Kashmir Valley on Thursday as minimum temperatures remained below the freezing point.

-The ongoing 40-day long period of harsh winter cold known locally as the ‘Chillai Kalan’ will end on January 31.
+The 40-day long period of harsh winter cold called locally the ‘Chillai Kalan’ which started in the Valley on December 21 will end on January 31.

-Gulmarg in north Kashmir was the coldest place in the Valley where minimum temperature was minus 10.4 degrees celsius.
+The famous ski resort of Gulmarg in north Kashmir was the coldest place in the Valley where the minimum temperature was minus 11.0 degrees.

-Srinagar, the summer capital of the J&K recorded a low of minus 5.9 while the mercury in Qazigund in south Kashmir settled at a low of minus 6.2 degrees Celsius.
+Srinagar, the summer capital of the state recorded a low of minus 2.7 degrees Celsius while Qazigund in south Kashmir registered a low of minus 5.8 degrees Celsius.

-Jammu city recorded 2.8 degrees Celsius, Katra town 3.7, Batote 0.3, Banihal minus 1.4 and Bhaderwah minus 4.4 as the minimum temperatures.
+Jammu city recorded 5.5 degrees Celsius, Katra 5.5, Batote minus 0.1, Banihal recorded minus 1.0 and Bhaderwah recorded minus 2.7 degrees Celsius as the night’s lowest temperatures.